sharecjs/sharec/packages/sharec-docs/src/overview.md

 }
 ```

 **`--include-cache, -c`** - saves configuration cache in target project directory.
-It is very usefull,
+It is very useful,
-if you want always have ability to change configuration version in project without any problems.
+if you want to always have the ability to change configuration version in project without any problems.

 With this option, cache would be saved in `<project_path>/.sharec/.cache`, instead `node_modules`.

-Especially this feature can be usefull if you are using package manager which do not make `node_modules`.
+This feature might be especially useful if you are using package manager which does not make `node_modules`.

-Be sure, if you use this option, that `.sharec` directory is not ignored by git!
+If you use this option, ensure that `.sharec` directory is not ignored by git!

 Example: